 The Beatles always played a variety of styles.
 They also deserve credit for helping make Country more acceptable to rock/pop fans…which in turn paved the way for Country Rock.

-Update: Just this week (7/26/18), former Byrds Roger McGuinn and Chris Hillman said their interest in Country Rock came from The Beatles.
+Update: Just this year, former Byrds Roger McGuinn and Chris Hillman said much of their interest in developing their own Country Rock sound came from The Beatles.
 McGuinn said it was hearing “Act Naturally”, and Hillman said for him it was “I’ve Just Seen A Face”.

 With the immense popularity of The Beatles, if they played a type of music, it put their stamp of approval on it.